 Importantly, I would like to see our local supermarkets embracing this fundamental shift.

 While the three mentioned trends will greatly influence the goings in the digital universe this year, we should remain open to surprises like the invasion of 3D printing (I think it’s the coolest thing since Elijah rode a chariot to heaven).
-Wish you a happy and a “digital” year ahead.
+Wish you a happy and “digital” year ahead.